Brisbane

 The Gold Coast is located to the south and the Sunshine Coast to the north.

-Home of the world-famous Australia Zoo, Beerwah is located just one hour north of the Brisbane Airport.
+Home of the Australia Zoo, Beerwah is located just one hour north of the Brisbane Airport.

 Hervey Bay is 300 kilometers north and is recognized as a major whale watching capital that attracts Humpback Whales from July to early November.